atcwells/responsive-route-manager/README.md

 5a.)
 Use curl from the command line like the following:

     curl -H "Content-Type: application/json" -d '{"username":"xyz","password":"xyz"}' http://127.0.0.1:3000/api/example/test

+This will not work! try swapping `api` for `newapipath` to see results.

 5b.)
 Use a browser to visit your webserver at http://127.0.0.1:3000/static/test